TejasMedade/EngageBay-Clone/README.md

 # EngageBay : Website_Clone

-Engage Bay is a CRM website that provides customer sales, service and marketing support for growing businesses.
+Engage Bay - a powerful CRM platform designed to provide comprehensive sales, service, and marketing support for growing businesses.

-Speaking of the technical aspects, the site is fairly static with very few features, but it is informative and has lots of loading, scrolling, and transition effects.

-Website implements the functioning of an E-commerce Website that performs various functions like sign up, sign in, log out, subscriptions, billing, blogs, and much more.

-Designed the clone with the static features within the stipulated time.
-Used and applied HTML, CSS and JavaScript as well as BootStrap and Animation skills to create and test the clone.
-Worked with a 3-member research team for accomplishing the same.
+Built using a combination of static HTML, CSS, and JavaScript, this website is designed to be both visually striking and highly informative.
+With a focus on smooth scrolling, loading, and transition effects, Engage Bay is optimized for a seamless user experience.

+But Engage Bay is more than just a pretty face; it also comes packed with a wide range of features to help businesses succeed.
+These include an e-commerce platform that supports sign-up, sign-in, log-out, subscriptions, billing, and more.
+Additionally, businesses can also access to blog and other resources to stay updated.

+As part of a 3-member research team, the developer was responsible for designing and developing a static clone of the Engage Bay website, utilizing skills in HTML, CSS, JavaScript, Bootstrap, and animation.
+Working within a tight deadline, the developer successfully delivered a fully functional and visually appealing clone that met all project requirements.

+If you're a growing business in need of a comprehensive CRM solution, Engage Bay is the perfect choice.
+With its powerful feature set and visually stunning design, this platform is guaranteed to help you achieve your goals and drive your business forward.

 ## Tech Stack

 - HTML